INGV/matPTF/README.txt

 To run the case studies in the M8.8 Maule case studies, the relative input files should be additionally downloaded.
 These data should in included in folder “LocalInput/cheese-chile”, and can be downloaded from the public repository figshare (https://figshare.com/).
 These data allow running the case study relative to the 2010 M8.8 Maule earthquake, as discussed in Selva et al. (2021).

+WARNING:
+Both Mediterranean and Chilean case studies may be installed in the same folder.
+However, if the domain has to be changed (from Med to Chile, or viceversa), Matlab memory should be cleared to force a new preLoad phase.

 ####################################
 #### MEDITERRANEAN EARTHQUAKES #####
 ####################################